INFORMATICS 2D: Reasoning and Agents

 Simon Thompson, Addison Wesley, 1999

 - Lecture videos: Video from previous years are available online at this URL.
-Once available, you should be able to view this year's videos here.

 - Discussion group: A discussion group for the course was created on Piazza, you can sign up for it at this page.
 Please note that we will mainly use this as a tool for peer support, and expect that you contact lecturers/TAs by email with any critical issues or questions that require an authoritative answer.
 Also, the page you are currently looking at is the central location for all course-relevant information.